 Wynton is very high-minded when he speaks of the challenges of studying and performing jazz music.
 Stanley Crouch asks, ‘How do you respond to the assertion that you and your musicians are no more than neo-conservatives muddling through a swamp of sentimental nostalgia instead of innovating?’ and he replies:

 It’s my position that very little thorough information regarding the music of John Coltrane, the jazz Miles Davis, Charles Mingus, Monk, or Ornette Coleman is possessed by those who use terms like “nostalgia” and “neo-conservative”.
-Nowhere do I heard these group conceptions being tackled, and nowhere do I heard that level of improvisational authority exhibited within those forms.
+Nowhere do I hear these group conceptions being tackled, and nowhere do I hear that level of improvisational authority exhibited within those forms.
 Are we, therefore, to conclude that the works of these musicians are not strong enough foundations upon which to develop?
 Or could it be perhaps that this music is just too difficult for those who know that it demands staying up all night transcribing the components of albums like Filles de Kilimanjaro, Crescent, Mingus Presents Mingus, and The Shape of Jazz to Come?

 This was ridiculously exciting to read.
 As musical challenges go, this seemed top-drawer stuff.
 Before too long I was lining up at Gaslight Records (remember?) for all four of these albums.
 The Mingus on CD (a little later), but the others on vinyl.
 Filles de Kilimanjaro is still in my top five records of all time, and Crescent is easily my favourite Coltrane.
 (I did some transcribing too, by and by.)

 I had come along to hear Wynton because he was huge and more or less the face of jazz at this time, at least where I was sitting, and my brother had a copy on LP of Black codes (from the underground) that we had played and played and played.
 I didn’t know at this stage what was written and what was improvised – I had no idea about jazz performance practice or anything but I found the music so appealing, so interesting, so infectious, and I wanted more.
 So J Mood followed Black codes, and this was the album on which the quintet was touring in 1988.
 It was also one of the first two CDs that I bought.
-(The other one was Grabowsky, Costello and Browne, Six by three.)
+(The other one was Browne, Costello and Grabowsky, Six by three.)

 This was the time that Sting had taken off with what had been Wynton’s band! – or so they said.
 In fact, he’d persuaded Kenny Kirkland and Branford Marsalis to join him for the recording of The dream of the blue turtles and subsequent tours.
 I don’t remember in detail what went on but as I recall – or perhaps, as I have heard here and there since – it was a bit of a crisis, rather I suppose like when the Red Onions split and The Loved Ones were born.